Skip to content

 Switch to a cluster with multiple primary nodes

-Checkpointing isn't automatic in clusters with a single primary node.
-This means that HDFS edit logs aren't backed up to a new snapshot (FsImage) and removed.
-HDFS uses edit logs to record filesystem changes between snapshots.
-It's a best practice to manually remove the edit logs from a cluster with a single primary node.
-If you don't manually remove the edit logs, then the logs might use all the disk space in /mnt.
+The Checkpoint process isn't automatic in clusters with a single primary node.
+So, Hadoop Distributed File System (HDFS) can't back up edit logs to a new snapshot (FsImage) and automatically remove them.
+If your cluster has only one primary node, then edit logs might use all the disk space in /mnt.
 To resolve this issue, launch a cluster with multiple primary nodes.
-Clusters with multiple primary nodes support high availability for HDFS NameNode.
-High availability for the NameNode resolves the checkpointing issue.
+Clusters with multiple primary nodes support high availability for the HDFS NameNode.

 Remove unnecessary files from /mnt

-The minimum available disk space for /mnt is specified by the dfs.namenode.resource.du.reserved parameter.
-When the amount of available disk space for /mnt drops to a value below the value that's set in dfs.namenode.resource.du.reserved, the NameNode enters Safemode.
+The dfs.namenode.resource.du.reserved parameter specifies the minimum available disk space for /mnt.
+When the amount of available disk space for /mnt drops to a value that's below the value that you set in dfs.namenode.resource.du.reserved, the NameNode enters Safemode.
 The default value for dfs.namenode.resource.du.reserved is 100 MB.
-When the NameNode is in Safemode, no filesystem or block modifications are allowed.
-Therefore, removing the unnecessary files from /mnt might help resolve the issue.
+When Safemode is on, NameNode blocks all file systems and modifications.
+To resolve this issue, you must remove the unnecessary files from /mnt.

 2020-08-28 19:14:43,540 WARN org.apache.hadoop.hdfs.server.namenode.NameNodeResourceChecker (org.apache.hadoop.hdfs.server.namenode.FSNamesystem$NameNodeResourceMonitor@5baaae4c): Space available on volume '/dev/xvdb2' is 76546048, which is below the configured reserved amount 104857600

-If the disk space is insufficient, then the logs might look similar to the following log:
+If the disk space is insufficient, then the logs look similar to the following example:

 2020-09-28 19:14:43,540 WARN org.apache.hadoop.hdfs.server.namenode.FSNamesystem (org.apache.hadoop.hdfs.server.namenode.FSNamesystem$NameNodeResourceMonitor@5baaae4c): NameNode low on available disk space.
 Already in safe mode.

-3. Confirm that the NameNode is still in Safemode by running the following command:
+2. To confirm that the NameNode is still in Safemode, run the following command:

 Safe mode is ON